Weston Historical Museum 601 Main Street, Weston, MO 64098

 Visit the Museum for a rare glimpse into Missouri History

-The Museum has a broad selection of books on local and U.S.
+The Museum has a broad selection of books on local and U.S. History.

-cook books, primitive children's games and paper dolls.
+children's games and paper dolls.

-Local artisans provide the Nostalgia Store with many unique
+Local artisans provide the Nostalgia Store with many unique items.

-your options for special gifts.
+special gifts.

-Weston, Missouri has interesting shops that bring visitors in
+Weston, Missouri has interesting shops that bring visitors in from near

-look around the historic downtown area.
+historic downtown area.

 |